xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 Yes, you will be able to run a node.

 Ephemera is working toward a phased decentralization of the network.
+Ephemera is working toward a phased decentralization of the network.
+Have questions or feedback regarding decentralization?
+Post to the [XMTP Community Forums](https://community.xmtp.org/c/development/ideas/54).

 ### Does XMTP have a token?